Cypher-Zer0x/.github/profile/README.md

 3. **Follow the Setup Instructions**
    Detailed setup instructions are available in the different folders of the repo.
 Ensure you review these to properly configure your environment for **Cypher Zer0x**.

+## Network Information
+As the project is in its early stages, the network is currently operating in Proof of Authority (PoA) mode.
+The address responsible for publishing proofs on the root chains is 0xB3C2d0AA83cad06E9B66dBEC8135Cf7641F96BC8.

 ## Contribution :handshake:

 We welcome contributions from the community.
 If you're interested in helping improve **Cypher Zer0x**, please contact us.